 Welcome to Nichola Starkey Myotherapy

-Nichola specialises in Dry Needling, trigger point therapy, myofascial release, Stretching techniques TENS machine application, joint mobilisation, specialised taping techniques.
+Nichola specialises in Dry Needling, Trigger Point Therapy, Myofascial Release, Stretching techniques TENS machine application, joint mobilisation, and specialised taping techniques.
 She uses these techniques with a variety of evidence-based clinical approaches to address many different injuries and conditions in combination to provide an individualised program for each presenting case.
 While also providing a prescription of strengthening and stretching advice for her patients to take home to continue treatment and reinforce progress for the presenting condition.

 Nichola has treated many conditions, especially in the management of soft-tissue pain and dysfunction, autoimmune disorders, TMJ dysfunction, lower back pain from Facet Joint inflammation, as well as the common tension headache, to bad posture and stress.
 Nichola has had the privilege to treat many professional athletes in sports from the players of West Coast Fever, the players of the Western Force, the players of Perth Glory, individual AFL players in both Victorian and Western Australian teams, she has also treated Olympic professionals in swimming and triathlon.

-Nichola has a personal interest in nutrition and keeping fit through running and Gym work she is happy to provide advice on nutritional requirements for training of events such as fun runs and marathons.
-More recently she is committed to pursuing knowledge in the fitness industry as a fitness model, she hopes to compete in up and coming competitions soon!
+Nichola has a personal interest in nutrition and keeping fit through running and free weights at the Gym.
+She is happy to provide advice on nutritional requirements for training of events such as fun runs and marathons.
+More recently she is committed to pursuing knowledge in the fitness industry and compete in natural body building competitions.
+In 2016 Nichola managed to achieve first place at the ICN WA State Titles in the Bikini category.
 Nichola’s favourite quote is, “if you don’t have your health, you can’t achieve anything”.

 What is Myotherapy?